LucaCanali/sparkMeasure/README.md

     - Metrics are collected on the driver, which could become a bottleneck.
 This is an issues affecting tools based on Spark ListenerBus instrumentation, such as the Spark WebUI.
       In addition, note that sparkMeasure in the current version buffers all data in the driver memory.
-      The notable exception is when using the Flight recorder mode with InfluxDB and Apache Kafka sink, in this case metrics are directly sent to InfluxDB/Kafka
+      The notable exception is when using the Flight recorder mode with InfluxDB or Apache Kafka or Prometheus Pushgateway sink, in this case metrics are directly sent to InfluxDB/Kafka/Prometheus Pushgateway.
     - Task metrics values are collected by sparkMeasure only for successfully executed tasks.
 Note that resources used by failed tasks are not collected in the current version.
-The notable exception is with the Flight recorder mode with InfluxDB sink and with Apache Kafka.
+The notable exception is with the Flight recorder mode with InfluxDB or Apache Kafka or Prometheus Pushgateway sink.
     - sparkMeasure collects and processes data in order of stage and/or task completion.
 This means that the metrics data is not available in real-time, but rather with a delay that depends on the workload and the size of the data.
 Moreover, performance data of jobs executing at the same time can be mixed.